KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 ### t-sne

 Next we use a dimension reduction technique called t-distributed neighbor embedding, t-sne.
 This reduces the dimensional space to an x-y coordinate space, and similar topic words will be clustered together.
 Unlike PCA dimension reduction, t-sne is based on probability distributions with random walk on neighborhood graphs to retain both the local and global structrues in the data.
-The first step is to convert the high-dimensional Euclidean distances to conditional probabilities showing similarities see the mathematical representation below:
+The first step is to convert the high-dimensional Euclidean distances between points into conditional probabilities showing similarities see the mathematical representation below:

 <img src= "https://wikimedia.org/api/rest_v1/media/math/render/svg/2cc3ef3b4d237787cd82e5ef638d96d642a1e43d" alt="hd">

-For high dimensionality space
+For high dimensionality space, the similarity of 2 points are decided in proportion to their probabilty density centered under a Gaussian at xi.
 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/57d2ef3df60acdb53bdf90535264041fea7231cd" alt= "xi"> and <img src= "https://wikimedia.org/api/rest_v1/media/math/render/svg/da7e57d3f8c537992b45488f9586aec0c35a85f0" alt="xj">.

-For low dimenionality, the conditional probabilty is mathematically represented below:
+For low dimensionality, the conditional probabilty is mathematically represented below:

 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/332b46963d03a1fa12b1d6524652c43efc60930e" alt = "ld">